codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 We select "Ruby on Rails" as our framework.
 This prepopulates the setup commands and the test commands for us.

+TODO: Screenshot after selecting "Ruby on Rails" (with Ruby 1.9.3)

 The Codeship suggests Ruby 1.9.3, but I want to use the same Ruby version as on my computer.
 When I type `rvm list` in the Terminal, I find out that I use `ruby 2.0.0-p195`.

 ![Ruby Version.Png](../../screenshots/ruby-version.png.png)